Lucintel Forecasts Glass Fiber in the Global Automotive Composites Market to Reach $2.5 billion by 2030

 Browse 182 figures / charts and 103 tables in this 165 -page report to understand trends, opportunities and forecast in glass fiber in the global automotive composites market by application (interior, exterior, powertrain system/engine components, under the body, electrical and electronics, and others), intermediate material (SMC/BMC, LFT, SFT, CFT, phenolic molding compound, and others), and region (North America, Europe, Asia Pacific, and the Rest of the World).

+“Powertrain system/engine components market is expected to remain the largest segment during the forecast period.”

-Lucintel forecasts that powertrain system/ engine components will remain the largest application by value and volume due to growing demand for lightweight composite parts.
+Based on application, the glass fiber in the global automotive composites market is segmented into interior, exterior, powertrain system/engine components, under the body, electrical and electronics, and others.
+Lucintel forecasts that the powertrain system/engine components market is expected to remain the largest segment due to growing demand for lightweight composite parts.
 Underbody system is expected to witness highest growth over the forecast period.

+“Within the glass fiber in the global automotive composites market, the short fiber thermoplastic (SFT) segment is expected to remain the largest intermediate material”

 Download sample by clicking on glass fiber in the global automotive composites market